 The Geo of Sclaites is a deep cleft in the cliffside.
 The chasm creates a narrow channel out to sea that is quite impressive.
 The mossy grass that grows on the top and down onto the layered rock is also home to some of the best birdlife in the area.

 From Geo of Sclaites, continue the trail across the grassy tracks towards a fence at the far end.
 From here, you’ll get your first views of the Stacks of Duncansby Head and, of course, more of the breathtaking north Scotland coastline.
 Certainly, it can get pretty windy on this stretch of coast.
-Dan and I visited in August and were rugged up like it was January!
-Unsurprisingly, we found speed hiking the perfect way to keep warm.

 The first notable natural monument within the stacks is known as Thirle Door.
 In a stack that is still attached to the mainland cliffs, you’ll see a small arch, or door, at the base.
 Carved out by the same wild and unforgiving weather that cut the major stacks off from the mainland, this small sea arch is a fantastic example of the destructive power of nature at Duncansby Head.
 Undoubtedly, it’s quite beautiful.